simbioses/cdxuserman/content/006_for_users/018_administration/cdx_03.md

 weight: 3
 ---

-You can configure and check the connection with the CDX system in OSCAR’s admin panel.
+The CDX systems needs to be connected to the OBIB (*Oscar Bidirectional Interoperability Bus*) exchange data.
+Users with role "admin" can check this in the CDX user interface in OSCAR's Admin panel.

+> Admin → Integration → Clinical Data eXchange (CDX)

 The **CDX Status** tab indicates whether OSCAR is connected with an OBIB.

-> Admin → Integration → Clinical Data eXchange (CDX)
+If the CDX Status tab indicates *The OBIB is not connected*, please contact your OSCAR Service Provider.

 {{< figure title="CDX Configuration" src="/images/image001.png" width="100%">}}

+Administrators can configure the OBIB connection:

 - **OBIB URL** specifies the URL of the Oscar Bidirectional Interoperability Bus (OBIB)
 - **Clinic OID** specifies the ID assigned to the clinic by CDX.
 This is a read only value sourced from the `obibconnector.properties` file installed when OSCAR is configured for CDX.